SoLaiu/Github-new-class/2025/homework-1/readme.md

 ### Markdown & Documentation

-markdown is a language that convert plain text that can be converted into a "HTML", markdown is moslty used to write "README"
+markdown is a language that convert plain text that can be converted into a "HTML". markdown is moslty used to write "README"